mpetroff/pannellum/readme.md

 ## How to use
 1. Upload `build/pannellum.htm` and a full equirectangular panorama to a web server.
+    * Due to browser security restrictions, a web server must be used locally as well.
+With Python 2, one can use `python -m SimpleHTTPServer`, and with Python 3, one can use `python -m http.server`, but any other web server will work as well.
 2. Use the included configuration tool (`configuration.htm`).
     * `Pannellum Location` is the address of `pannellum.htm` and can be either a full or relative path (relative to the page containing the `<iframe>`).
     * `Panorama URL` is the address of the panorama image file and can be either a full or relative path (relative to `pannellum.htm`).